Govt plans bio-gas plants to tackle toxic pollution, but experts sceptical1 min read 18 Dec 2019, 06:40 PM IST

-Government-backed Indian Oil Corp Ltd will invite private companies to apply to set up 140 bio-gas plants that will use rice stubble as feed stock, two government officials, who didn't wish to be identified in line with official policy, said.
+State run Indian Oil will invite private firms to apply to set up 140 bio-gas plants that will use rice stubble as feed stock, two government officials

-The plants would cost ₹3500 crore ($487.67 million) and each would require two tonnes of crop residue every hour for at least 300 days to produce "an optimum amount" of compressed natural gas (CNG), one of the sources said.
+The plants would cost ₹3,500 crore and each would require two tonnes of crop residue every hour for at least 300 days to produce 'an optimum amount' of CNG

 NEW DELHI : India is planning to set up more than 100 bio-gas plants and provide thousands of framers with machines to dispose of crop stubble in a bid to halt the choking crop-burning pollution that blights the country every winter.